NerdWalletOSS/epic-state-subscriptions/README.md

 In the above example, if path `a.b.c` had changed from `false` to `true` the path object emitted would be `{ prevState: false, nextState: true, path: 'a.b.c', pathPattern: 'a.b.*' }`.

+> Note: Since operators do not normally get access to the `state$` stream, it is passed explicitly as the first argument, followed by the configuration options.

 ## Configuration Options

-State subscription configurations have the following API:

 |Option         | Type          | Required | Default      | Description                                                                        |
 |---------------|---------------|----------|--------------|------------------------------------------------------------------------------------|